 Arizona sports betting quickly went from a proposed bill with little movement to a new law with expansive tribal support.
 As a result, Arizona launched its first online sportsbooks Sept.
 9, 2021.
-Expect retail sportsbooks at tribal casinos and sporting venues to follow soon.
-There are a grand total of 20 licenses available, split evenly between commercial and tribal entities.
+Retail sportsbooks have opened as well at the state’s tribal casinos and sporting venues.
+There are a grand total of 20 licenses available, split evenly between commercial and tribal entities, with each license holder able to operate two online skins and one retail site.

 Arizona Online Gambling

-There are 25 tribal casinos scattered throughout the state.
+There are 25 tribal casinos scattered throughout Arizona.
 While there are 22 federally recognized tribes in the state, not all of them operate a casino.
 Currently, there are 16 tribes operating casinos and the properties run the gamut from small slots parlors to complete casino resorts.
-The Arizona Department of Gaming oversees the tribal casinos and will oversee sports betting as well.
+The Arizona Department of Gaming along with the tribal gaming authorities provide oversight of gambling activities at the tribal casinos.

 Founded in 1980, the Arizona Lottery has been a major part of state gambling for decades.
 The lotto offers the multi-state draw gams Mega Millions and Powerball.
 Additionally, the state has five statewide draw games, including Fantasy 5 and The Pick.
-If scratch-offs are more your thing, there are plenty to choose from at lottery retailers like grocery stores and gas stations.
+If scratch-offs are more your thing, there are plenty of those to choose from as well at lottery retailers like grocery stores and gas stations.

-There is currently no momentum to legalize online casinos and online poker sites along with sports betting.
-That does not mean there are no options for Arizona residents looking to play online though.
-There are sweepstakes sites like Chumba Casino and Global Poker that are totally legal options that allow you to play for prizes with real cash value.
+There is currently no momentum to legalize Arizona online casinos or online poker sites along with sports betting.
+However, that does not mean there are no options for Arizona residents looking to play online.
+Social and sweepstakes sites like Pulsz, Chumba Casino, LuckyLand Slots and Funzpoints offer a variety of casino games, and Global Poker features poker.
+All are legal options that allow Arizonans to play their favorite games online.

 Prior to 2021, daily fantasy sports (DFS) were expressly illegal in the state of Arizona.
-When the sports betting bill passed, it opened the door for DFS sites to come to the state.
-So, not only did the state get FanDuel and DraftKings sports betting apps, sports fans also have DFS access as well.
-Arizona launched DFS Aug.
+But when the sports betting bill passed, it opened the door for DFS sites to come to the state.
+Not only did the state get FanDuel and DraftKings sports betting apps, sports fans also have DFS access as well.
+Arizona officially launched DFS on Aug.
 28, 2021.

 There are three permanent horse racing tracks in Arizona: Turf Paradise, Rialto Park and Arizona Downs.
 Additionally, county fairs will often run sanctioned races.
 There are also around 50 off-track betting parlors throughout the state.
 What the state does not have is horse betting apps, as they are not legal in Arizona.

 No. The commercial interest in sports betting was underestimated.
 There are 24 Arizona casinos in the state that are operated by 16 separate tribes.
-However, only 10 mobile licenses were up for grabs, so some tribal casinos are going without and others could care less.
+However, only 10 mobile licenses were available to the tribes, so some tribal casinos are going without and others have chosen not to add sports betting.
 Since 16 tribes applied, the Arizona Department of Gaming had to choose when 10 tribes would get the sports betting licenses.

 Yes.
 Prior to 2021, daily fantasy sports sites were expressly illegal in the state of Arizona.
 Now, as part of the sports betting legislation, DFS sites are legal and available for play in the state.
 On Aug.
 28, 2021, the top DFS contests opened their virtual doors.
 The following sites are approved for play in Arizona: DraftKings, FanDuel, FFPC, Yahoo, Fantasy Sports Shark and Underdog Sports.

 You are welcome to gamble in Arizona by visiting a retail casino, betting on horses at the track or playing the lottery.
-You can also bet on sports using betting apps regulated by the Arizona Department of Gaming.
+You can also bet on sports either at retail locations or by using betting apps regulated by the Arizona Department of Gaming.

-Once you download and install the app, you’ll need to register.
+Once you download and install a sports betting app in Arizona, you’ll need to register.
 Look for a button that says “Join Now” or “Sign Up.”
 The app will ask you to provide some personal information that is required by state regulations:

 - Email address